Raised Garden Beds

 Once you know what you’re going to plant, and what their sun and water requirements are, it’s time to pick a suitable location.
 We chose a fairly level location because it makes building and installing the garden beds a little easier.
 They can be installed in an area that’s not level, but you’ll still want to keep the top of the garden somewhat level.
 Otherwise, water and rain run-off could cause erosion, which can damage plants and wash away some of your soil.

-DIY Raised Garden Bed Plans
+Building A Raised Garden Bed

 Raised garden beds can be made from many different materials.
 You can use cement blocks, decorative landscaping bricks, but typically you’ll see them made from wood.
-Most of the time treated lumber is used or wood with some natural preservative properties, such as cedar, so the beds will last longer.
+Most of the time treated lumber is used or a wood with some natural preservative properties, such as cedar, so the beds will last longer.
 Wood is primarily used because it is lighter and much easier to work with.
 We went with treated lumber on ours, so let’s take a look at what was needed.

+By sticky with wood you’ll need just a few basic tools that most homeowners should already have.
+If you’re a DIY’er, you may want to purchase a few tools that can be used for this project and future projects too.
+The design of the garden bed can change some of the tool requirements for the project too.
 The design we chose below, with the mitered inside corners, required us to use our table saw.
 The table saw did a good job of removing the inside corner material which received the mitered sides.
 We also chose to use stainless steel screws to hold it together.
 We did this because the screws were installed on the inside of the bed and would be in contact with the soil.

 With all that said, the overlap design using a hammer and nails will work just fine and give you many years of trouble-free gardening.
 Below is a list of tools that are required to complete this project.
-As you can see it’s a small list and it covers a couple of different installation options.
+As you can see it’s a small list and it covers a couple different installation options.

 Tools